 Even though he seemed like a great kid in most public situations and to outsiders, every day was a huge struggle for us at home and very often at school.
-Especially when our routine changed suddenly, regardless of my exhaustive efforts at good parenting.
+Especially when our routine changed suddenly, regardless of my exhaustive efforts at “good parenting”.
 He would freak out about the littlest things every day.
 Getting him to take a bath or brush his teeth or change his clothes was like World War III.
 Anytime I wanted to clip his fingernails, or help him with homework, I had to literally chase him around the house and talk him into it using repetitive logic for over an hour.
 It came to the point where I was dedicating 2 – 3 hours per day to work with him on completing regular, every day tasks.

-Consequences didn’t phase him, he just didn’t really seem to care about anything unless it interested him.
+Consequences didn’t seem to phase him, he just didn’t really seem to care about anything unless it interested him in that moment.
 If I told him he was grounded or I was taking away a privilege, he would just shrug and say he didn’t care.
 I have already gone through the process of blaming myself, blaming his father’s absence, reading tons of self-help books, going to play therapy with him, and seeing several different types of healthcare professionals for help.
 I also removed all food dyes, processed foods, dairy and gluten from his diet, which helped a little bit.

-You can’t bake or cook the micronutrients into food, according to the nice lady I talked to on Hardy Nutritionals’ chat page.
+You can’t bake or cook the micronutrients into food, according to the nice lady I talked to on Hardy Nutritionals’ home page chat.
 So I went the smoothie route, we call them shakes at our house.
-I also later found out that Daily Essential Nutrients now comes in a new powder form as well as the capsules, and the powder is really easy to mix with chocolate milk, milk, applesauce or a shot glass of flavored coffee creamer for more of a “treat” and tastes way better than opening up the caps.
+I also later found out that Daily Essential Nutrients now comes in a new powder form as well as the capsules, and the powder is really easy to mix with chocolate milk, milk, applesauce or a shot glass of vanilla almond milk or egg nog for more of a “treat” and tastes way better than opening up the caps.

 I have found that the best way to get him to take the Daily Essential Nutreints is by making a “shot glass” amount of vanilla almond milk with a hint of honey, and mixing in the 1.5 scoops powder.
 I sometimes also make larger, healthier smoothies by adding the Daily Essential Nutrients powder to some Greek Yogurt, frozen fruit (no sugar added), 1-2 cups of almond milk (or regular milk), and 1 banana and mix it in the blender.
 If you add organic Agave, it tastes a lot like a Jamba Juice drink.
 I have actually gone to Jamba Juice and ordered a small drink for him there and mixed the powder in as well, and that has worked, especially when traveling.

-As for longer term results, his behavior started noticeably calming after day two of actually getting half a dose into him (we started at 1.5 scoops per day and worked up to 3 over time), and has continually gotten better over time.
-We really notice when he misses a few doses, because when he doesn’t take it, we really notice his behavior regression.
+As for longer term results, his behavior started noticeably calming after day two of actually getting half a dose into him (we started at 1.5 scoops per day and worked up to 3 over time), and has continually gotten better as time goes on.
+We really notice when he misses a few days, because when he doesn’t take it, we really notice his behavior regression.
 There are more recipes that we have tried available here, if you want to try and experiment with this yourself.”